-Studio Technologies Model 210 Announcer's Console's circuitry is carefully tailored to provide excellent audio performance.
+The Studio Technologies Model 210's circuitry is carefully tailored to provide excellent audio performance.
 Professional-quality components are featured throughout.
 For reliability all audio routing is performed using solid-state devices.
 In all critical audio paths, "clickless" electronic switches provide noise-free control.
 All audio inputs and outputs make extensive use of protection components.
 This limits the chance of damage from ESD and other undesirable, yet real-world, hazards.

-Studio Technologies Model 210 Announcer's Console can derive its operating power from either the IFB input or an external nominal 24 volt DC source.
-For redundancy, both power sources can be connected simultaneously.
-An internal switch-mode power supply ensures that all Model 210 features are available when the unit is powered by either source.
-Studio Technologies Model 210 Announcer's Console is compatible with IFB circuits provided by most standard broadcast systems.
+The Studio Technologies Model 210 is compatible with IFB circuits provided by most standard broadcast systems.
 However, maximum performance can often be obtained by using the IFB interface devices available from Studio Technologies.
 Single-channel and four-channel units are available, each providing high-quality audio along with an excellent source of DC power.
 They're directly compatible with most matrix intercom systems, as well as standard line-level audio signals.

-Studio Technologies Model 210 Announcer's Console's circuitry includes a general-purpose relay contact allowing specialized configurations to be created.
+The Studio Technologies Model 210's circuitry includes a general-purpose relay contact allowing specialized configurations to be created.
 Under software control, the form-A (normally open) solid-state relay contact can be configured to follow the state of either the main or talkback output functions.
 Taking advantage of the locations provided for additional XLR connectors, a technician may easily implement a variety of functions such as mic active indication, audio muting during talkback, or audio insertion control.

-Studio Technologies Model 210 Announcer's Console configurations are made using a number of DIP-type switches.
+The Studio Technologies Model 210 configurations are made using a number of DIP-type switches.
 One 8-position switch array is used to set the gain of the microphone preamplifier, the on/off status of phantom power, and the headphone stereo/mono mode.
 Another 8-position switch array configures which of the IFB and auxiliary audio sources are routed to the headphone output.
 A third 8-position switch array communicates the desired operating modes to the microprocessor.
-All switches are accessible via the bottom of Studio Technologies Model 210 Announcer's Console's enclosure; the unit does not have to be disassembled.
+All switches are accessible via the bottom of the Studio Technologies Model 210's enclosure; the unit does not have to be disassembled.
 Changes made to any of the configuration parameters become active immediately.
-To prevent unwanted access to the configuration switches a security panel, included with each unit, is attached to the bottom of the enclosure.
+To prevent unwanted access to the configuration switches a security plate, included with each unit, is attached to the bottom of the enclosure.

 Studio Technologies Model 210 Announcer's Console Features

-- Microphone preamp with selectable gain and 48 volt phantom power
+- Microphone preamp with selectable gain and 48 V phantom power

 - Broadcast IFB input